ArnoBraz/FrenchWordle/README.md

 # FrenchWordle
-Homemade French Wordle playable in the python console
+Homemade French Wordle including a UI with customtkinter
+Come along with a quizz made by Abdenour Benbouzid